-- 1. Copy manually the .COD file to the /mnt/apps/data/setup folder of the EVS server (/setup folder when you connect to the EVS server using an FTP client). - 2.
+- 1. Copy manually the .COD file to the C:\ drive of the EVS server. - 2.
 In the Multicam Setup menu, press O to open the Options codes management window. - 3.
 Press simultaneously ALT+ F keys.

 The license codes will be read from the .COD file and updated into the system.
 Next to the line corresponding to the code, the license type, and the expiration date, if any, are displayed.